 Stage 6: Hatching

-After 5 days post fertilization and once out of the chorion, they start feeding themselves independently, and they will start been considered experimental animals under the Animal Welfare Legislation (EU Directive 2010/63/EU).
+After 5 days post fertilization and once out of the chorion, they start feeding themselves independently, and they will start being considered experimental animals under the Animal Welfare Legislation (EU Directive 2010/63/EU).

 As we have seen in this article, many studies with human developmental toxicity relevance can be performed during the different stages of the embryonic Zebrafish development stages.
 After 72 hpf these little creatures are no longer denominated embryos and they keep developing as larvae.
 They also start developing pigmentation and they won’t be transparent for direct visualization of the effects during screening anymore.